arkayenro/arkinventory/ChangeHistory.md

+# 3.10.04 Alpha 16 (13-NOV-2022)
+ - workaround - added a cooldown object directly into the item template being used as it appears to not exist on the very first few item objecxts created from it.
+ - fixed - item cooldown numbers should display properly (if you have it enabled at the blizzard level)
+ - added - config option to show numbers on the cooldown (it just lets you toggle the blizzard global cvar which is stored by the game, not by this mod)
+ - updated - profile import and export to handle the new categoryset structure.  old exports will not work for the moment
+ - changed - action data is removed from both profile exports and imports to ensure that people dont end up vendoring or mailing things off to players without them knowing

 # 3.10.04 Alpha 15 (13-NOV-2022)
  - fixed - rule functions `wearable` and `unwearable` now have an option to ignore player level requirements
  - fixed - item cooldown number should now display properly
- - fixed - BAG_UPDATE_COOLDOWN no longer provides a bag id, and no other events are available to trigger cooldowns, so it may cause a refresh (not redraw) every second
+ - fixed - BAG_UPDATE_COOLDOWN no longer provides a bag id, and no other events (that arent as prolific) are available to trigger cooldowns, so it may cause a refresh (not redraw) every second
  - added - mail send added as a category action. you can select from any character you already have in arkinventory, or you can manually enter anything else. there are currently no options and a lot of debug output for it at the moment just to make sure its doing what its meant to
  - changed - the junk sell keybinding has been renamed to manual action, and it runs all of the manual actions depending on where you are at the time.